SomeoddpilotInc/Someoddpilot-Coding-Style/readme.md

 * The structure body MUST be indented once
 * The closing brace MUST be on the next line after the body

+### Naming

+* Class names MUST be declared in `StudlyCaps`.
+* Method names MUST be declared in `camelCase`.

+## File Structure

+### One thing per file

+One *Thing*, be it a class, a template, set of CSS styles, should be contained in a single file.
+It should be named in an appropriate manor.
+This decreases confusion about where to find and edit these general things and their contents.

 ## Linters

 Code should **always** be linted by the appropriate linter.
 Sloppy code is dangerous code.